prometheus-operator/runbooks/content/runbooks/kubernetes/KubePersistentVolumeFillingUp.md

 $ kubectl -n <my-namespace> delete pod `kubectl -n <my-namespace> get pod -ojson | jq -r '.items[] | select(.spec.volumes[] .persistentVolumeClaim.claimName=="<my-pvc>") | .metadata.name'`
 ```

-## Migrate data to a new, larger volume
+### Migrate data to a new, larger volume

 When resizing is not available and the data is not safe to be deleted, then the only way is to create a larger volume and migrate the data.

 TODO

-## Purge volume
+### Purge volume

 When the data is ephemeral and volume expansion is not available, it may be best to purge the volume.

-WARNING/DANGER: This will permanently delete the data on the volume.
+**WARNING/DANGER**: This will permanently delete the data on the volume.
 Performing these steps is your responsibility.

 TODO

+### Migrate data to new, larger instance pool in the same cluster

+In very specific scenarios it is better to schedule data migration in the same cluster but to a new instances.
+This is sometimes hard to accomplish due to the way how certain resources are managed in kubernetes.

+In general procedure is like this:

+- add new nodes with bigger capacity than existing cluster
+- trigger data migration
+- scale in to 0 old instance pool and after that delete it.

+### Migrate data to new, larger cluster

+This is most common scenario, but is much more expensive and may be a bit time consuming.
+Also sometimes this causes split brain issues when writing.

+In general procedure is like this, this is only a suggestion, though:

+- create data snapshot on existing cluster
+- add new cluster with bigger capacity than existing cluster
+- start data restore on new cluster based on the snapshot
+- switch old cluster to read only mode
+- reconfigure networking to point to new cluster
+- trigger data migration from old cluster to new cluster to sync difference between snapshot and latest writes
+- remove old cluster